alinnman/celestial-navigation/APPDOC.md

 Regarding **maps**: To save maps you are advised to use the print functionality of your web browser, and use the "print to PDF" option if available.

+If you use and **external plotter** you are advised to use it to build routes, document waypoints etc.

 ## Installation and Prerequisites<a name="installation"></a>

 The application runs under Android versions 13-16.